sybrew/the-seo-framework/readme.txt

 TODO process changelog https://github.com/sybrew/the-seo-framework/compare/64b64e28e534304ee7e1bea65b25e8ec46241f85...master

-TODO PTA robots: default noindex when set for post type or when no posts are found for the type.

 TODO /(@since [0-9\.]+\s):\s/ -> $1\s

-TODO was this an issue? -> PTA canonical URLs always point to the main page.
-	* ref method (flipped is_query conditional): get_post_type_archive_canonical_url()

 TODO in get_archival_description_excerpt(), assert object filters in non-query??

 TODO hide canonical URL when noindex in PTA settings?
 TODO disable selection/display of PTA when disabled.
-TODO tsf-disabled-title-additions-help doesn't work...

 TODO deJquery-fy the floating titles...
 TODO remove noopener from our links.
 	-> Except for the feed source link.
+TODO fix TODO in is_query_adjustment_blocked..
+TODO PTA robots: default noindex when set for post type or when no posts are found for the type.
+	* We already created method `has_posts_in_post_type_archive()` -> NOT DOCUMENTED (yet)!

+TODO FIXME: Newly registered post type archives do not get their defaults populated in the back-end, but are seemingly working on the front-end??
+	-> Test with strings, just to be sure.

+TODO sequential unclosed `<` still "render" in TSF-js, but will not output on the front-end after 'proper' escaping.
+	-> We should keep those displayed on the front-end...

+*Not every change is recorded.
+Some changes might affect your code, but come from deeply-nested, inaccessible parts.
+We do not record privately marked method/file changes.*

 **For everyone:**